langmead-lab/ascot-ui/README.md

 ### Elastic Beanstalk

 In Beanstalk, the highest level of organization is an Application.
-Everything discussed here
+The next level is called an Environment.
+The steps below walk through creating an application and environment.

 #### Prerequisites

-Some prerequisites for using Elastic Beanstalk (EB).
+Some prerequisites for using [Elastic Beanstalk (EB)](https://aws.amazon.com/elasticbeanstalk/).
 These only need to be handled once per account or per user.
 These steps should not need to be repeated for each new application or environment.

 * Make sure all the AZs have default subnets
     * `aws --profile jhu-langmead ec2 create-default-subnet --availability-zone us-east-2c`